Terrence R. Chorvat

 Biographical Sketch

 He teaches courses in Corporate Income Taxation, Partnership Taxation, Taxation of International Transactions, Advanced U.S. International Taxation, International Business Transactions, Tax Planning, Professional Responsibility, and Federal Income Taxation.
-His article, Apologia for the Double Taxation of Corporate Income was recently presented at the Stanford-Yale Junior Faculty Forum.
+His article, Apologia for the Double Taxation of Corporate Income was presented at the Stanford-Yale Junior Faculty Forum.